Humanitec-DemoOrg/aws-examples/pod-identities/Readme.md

             * [workload (frontend)#L36](resource-definition/workload-frontend.tf#L36)

 ## Humanitec IAC Relationship
 The following diagram explains the relationship between resource definitions and matching criteria.
 The example below will configure one resource of type S3 with its corresponding policy, then attach it to a workload named `backend`.
+Matching Criterias are designed to allow the same resource definitions be reused across any environment type and name.
+In order to customize per environment, `env_id` and `env_type` can be added accordingly to the resoruce definitions.
 ![Humanitec IAC Relationship](humanitec-iac.svg)